max-p-log-p/ViB/README.md

 ^[5^] www.google.com/search get

 The last line of the file always corresponds to the current url of the webpage.
-This allows one to easily retrieve the raw html of the webpage by pressing \h.
+This allows one to easily retrieve the raw html of the webpage by changing the url to "$(tail -n1)".
 Links are written in reverse so that the first link is at the bottom of the page and the last link is above every other link.

 Design Choices
 --------------